zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

 The ``Label Tools`` section allows user to automatically create a label related to the selected proxies.

 Firstly, to start the labelling process users must create the **CAMS** collection and move inside an already existing **camera** (or a new one), then by pressing the ``Refresh Camera List`` button the tool will automaticcally visualize the camera and display information.

-Once the camera has been oriented (**NB**: in order to easily orient the camera on the desired proxy or Proxies, user has different solution: manual orientation, by using default command of Blender, or using the add-on ``Store View``, which is already in Blender) and one or more Proxies has been selected, by pressing the ``Create Labels for Selected`` button a new label will appear. .
+Once the camera has been oriented (**NB**: in order to easily orient the camera on the desired proxy or Proxies, user has different solution: manual orientation, by using default command of Blender, or using the add-on ``Store View``, which is already in Blender) and one or more Proxies has been selected, by pressing the ``Create Labels for Selected`` button a new label will appear.

 Since labels will appear within the frame of the camera, **NOT** on top of the Proxies’ 3D surface, to visualise them user must enter on the ``Active camera view mode`` of Blender (**Numpad 0** button).

-User can also locate labels (as text objec) within the Outliner of Blender in the ``_generated_labels_Camera`` collection.
+User can also locate labels (as text objects) within the Outliner of Blender in the ``_generated_labels_Camera`` collection.
 Once automatically generated, labels can be easily modified by applying the ``Grab``, ``Scale``, and ``Rotate`` commands of Blender.
 Labels will appear both on the viewport of Blender and on the rendered images.